dmahw/CSC_361_IPTrafficAnalysis/README.txt

 Steps to Run
 *****************************
 1. In the folder with TCPTrafficAnalysis.py
     a.
-Have the pcap file or file the analyze in the same folder
+Have the pcapng file in the same folder
 2. Run (without "" or [])
     "python3 IPTrafficAnalysis.py [pcapng file]"